ArcadiaPower/connect-react/README.md

 #### `update` scope

 The `accessToken` must be scoped to the user in order to update a user's utility credentials.
 More details on creating scoped tokens can be found in the [API documentation](https://arcadiapower.github.io/enterprise-api/).

+#### accessToken

+This is the token used to authenticate API requests.
+If you are integrating with this tool you should have instructions on how to generate tokens for your client.
+Note that the type of `accessToken` needed to instantiate the component depends on the "user flow."

 #### client